March 29 – 31, 2023

 Poster Presentation Proposal Requirements

-Submit a poster presentation proposal by March 10, 2023.
+Submit a poster presentation proposal by February 29, 2024.

-You may submit it using the downloadable Student Poster Proposal Form or by the Google Form: Student Poster Proposal.
+You may submit a poster presentation proposal using the downloadable Student Poster Proposal Form or by completing the Google Form: Student Poster Proposal.

 The proposal must include:

-- Your name and email address.
+• Your name and email address.

-- Whether you are a graduate or undergraduate student.
+• Whether you are a graduate or undergraduate student.

-- Presentation/Poster category (see above) and title of presentation.
+• Presentation/Poster category (see above) and title of presentation.

-- 3 learning/educational objectives.
+• 3 learning/educational objectives.

-- 100 word abstract of presentation.
+• 100 word abstract of presentation.

-Size of Poster: Poster should be no smaller than 2×3 and no larger than 3×4.
+Size of poster.
+Poster should be no smaller than 2×3 and no larger than 3×4.
 Poster should be hard backed and appropriate for display on an easel.
 Tri-fold poster boards are acceptable but note that a tri-fold does not display as well as a flat poster on an easel.

 Benefits of Presenting

-- Opportunity to show your work to peers and professional community.
+• Opportunity to show your work to peers and professional community.

-- Opportunity to network with other social workers (students and professionals).
+• Opportunity to network with other social workers (students and professionals).

 Awards

 An award will be given in each of the 3 poster categories.
-For categories 1 and 2, there will be an award for a
+For categories 1 and 2, there will be an award for a BSW and MSW student or team.
+For category 3, there will be an award for an MSW student or team.
+There will also be an award for overall best poster.
+The awards will be presented at the awards luncheon on Friday.

 Other items of note

-- Presentations should be creative and interesting.
+• Presentations should be creative and interesting.

-- Be prepared to discuss your poster presentation.
+• Be prepared to discuss your poster.

-- Please put your name and the name of your school on the back of the poster.
+• Please put your name and the name of your school on the back of the poster.

-- You may submit proposals for team presentations.
+• You may submit proposals for team presentations.
 Please limit teams to 6 members or less.